 The Art Therapy Credentials Board (ATCB) ensures the educational and professional standards needed to be a qualified art therapist are met and maintained ‐ essential in any mental health field.

-We confer and administer three professional credentials to art therapy practitioners:
+We confer and administer four professional credentials to art therapy practitioners:

 (Click on the headings to expand the content.)